25. In Love With Spring: My Novel Online

-A moment later they’d pulled off their clothes and were under the sheets.
-Michael pulled a condom out of the drawer of his nightstand, and Jules watched as he tore open the package and slipped it on.
-With an eager grunt, he climbed on top of her.
-Jules, on her back, arched to accommodate his entrance but she was dry and not ready, and all she could feel was a searing pain.
+He stripped and got under the sheet; she took off her shirt and jeans, then got under the sheet too, and while she took off her bra and panties, he opened the drawer of his nightstand and took out a condom.
+She watched as he tore open the package and reached down to put it on.
+Then, with an eager grunt, he climbed on top of her.
+She arched her back to accommodate his entrance, which she expected to just happen like in the movies; instead, he reached down, fumbled a bit, then maneuvered himself inside.
+But she was dry and not ready, and all she could feel was a searing pain.
 She gasped, “Wait!” and tried to pull away, but he held her tight, pumping harder and harder, until her head knocked against the wall.
 And then he collapsed on top of her.
-Disappointed, and a little resentful, she felt like she’d been torn in half.
-Would it be rude to push him off and check for blood?
-Instead, she shifted a bit so that his chin wouldn’t be jabbing her shoulder.
-That was terrible.
-He’s never going to want to do it with me again!
+She felt like she’d been torn in half.
+Would it be rude to push him off?
+She shifted a bit so that his chin wouldn’t be jabbing her shoulder.

-She lay awake for hours, and when dim morning light filtered in through the blinds, she lifted her head carefully off his chest and studied his face.
+When dim morning light filtered in through the blinds, she lifted her head carefully and studied his face.
 In sleep, he looked so peaceful.
 All the lines of anxiety that cut across his forehead were gone.
-She sighed as quietly as she could.
-He was just so handsome!
+She hated how handsome he was.
 She lowered her head and at last, dozed.

 “SHIT!” his voice exploded in her ear and she almost jumped out of her skin.
 “It’s 9:30!
 I told everyone to be at the auditorium by 10!”
 Leaping up, and grabbing a robe and his towel, he hurried out the door.

-When he returned a few minutes later, he brought with him a sweet combination of smells: shampoo, deodorant, and toothpaste.
+She was still trying to decide when he returned a few minutes later, bringing with him a combination of smells: shampoo, deodorant, and toothpaste.

-PJ, sitting at her desk reading a magazine, looked up with a big smile.
+PJ, sitting at her desk reading a magazine, looked up.
 “Well!
 Where were you last night, young lady?”